 We use a neural network variational ansatz to compute Gaussian quantum discrete solitons in an array of waveguides described by the quantum discrete nonlinear Schroedinger equation.
 By training the quantum machine learning model in the phase space, we find different quantum soliton solutions varying the number of particles and interaction strength.
 The use of Gaussian states enables measuring the degree of entanglement and the boson sampling patterns.
 We compute the probability of generating different particle pairs when varying the soliton features and unveil that bound states of discrete solitons emit correlated pairs of photons.
 These results may have a role in boson sampling experiments with nonlinear systems and in developing quantum processors to generate entangled many-photon nonlinear states.

 published in Quantum Machine Intelligence 3, 26 (2021)

 We use neural networks to represent the characteristic function of many-body Gaussian states in the quantum phase space.
 By a pullback mechanism, we model transformations due to unitary operators as linear layers that can be cascaded to simulate complex multi-particle processes.
 We use the layered neural networks for non-classical light propagation in random interferometers, and compute boson pattern probabilities by automatic differentiation.
-We also demonstrate that multi-particle events in Gaussian boson sampling can be optimized by a proper design and training of the neural network weights.
+This is a viable strategy for training Gaussian boson sampling.
+We demonstrate that multi-particle events in Gaussian boson sampling can be optimized by a proper design and training of the neural network weights.
 The results are potentially useful to the creation of new sources and complex circuits for quantum technologies.